Alejogb1/job-board/blog-data/why-is-bcryptcompare-failing-in-an-async-nodejs-function.md

 id: "why-is-bcryptcompare-failing-in-an-async-nodejs-function"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen this exact issue pop up more times than I care to count, typically involving subtle timing issues and a misunderstanding of how asynchronous JavaScript behaves, particularly when dealing with bcrypt.
 Specifically, the question targets why `bcrypt.compare()` might seem to fail in an asynchronous Node.js function, despite seemingly correct inputs.
 The core problem usually isn't bcrypt itself, but rather how the asynchronous nature of Node.js interacts with bcrypt's operations, and how we, as developers, handle the results.

 The initial mistake often lies in not properly awaiting promises or handling callbacks correctly, thus introducing race conditions.
 When I first encountered this, it was in a user authentication system.
-We were storing hashed passwords, of course, and during the login process, `bcrypt.compare()` would sometimes return false even though the password *was* technically correct.
+We were storing hashed passwords, of course, and during the login process, `bcrypt.compare()` would sometimes return false even though the password _was_ technically correct.
 Frustration, to put it mildly, was high.
 After a fair amount of debugging, the source became clear.
 The underlying issue was related to our database access code and the way it interacted with the bcrypt comparison.

 Let’s break down why this happens and how to properly avoid it, starting with the fundamental characteristic of `bcrypt.compare()` itself.
 This function is fundamentally asynchronous because it's computationally intensive.
 Hashing algorithms are designed to be slow to prevent brute force attacks; hence, they are typically non-blocking.
 This means it doesn't return a value directly; instead, it signals completion through a callback or, more commonly now, a promise.